Your podcast microphone is the most important piece of equipment for your podcast.

 You could read the rest of this blog post where we list our recommendations. 😄

-But before we get into specific microphones, let’s first go over some of the terminology you are going to see as you look at mic options. ⬇️
+But before we get into specific microphones, let’s first go over some of the terminology you are going to see as you look at podcast mics. ⬇️

 Key Podcast Microphone Terms